parsonsmatt/parsonsmatt.github.io/_posts/2017-07-29-using_ghc_callstacks.markdown

 Haskell doesn't really have a callstack.
 The evaluation strategy is more like a graph reduction.
 If you don't understand that, that's okay -- I don't either!
-All I know about it is that it makes questions like "what's the strack trace for this error?" surprisingly difficult to answer.
+All I know about it is that it makes questions like "what's the stack trace for this error?" surprisingly difficult to answer.

 While Haskell's debugging story tends to be rather nice (break up code into small, composable, reusable functions; take advantage of types to make errors unrepresentable where practical; write unit and property tests for the rest), it's also great to know where errors actually come from.
 Coding practices like "don't ever use partial functions like `head :: [a] -> a`" and "prefer `NonEmpty a` to `[a]` where possible" help a lot.